AaronNGray/lamisub/coq/README.md

 (Section 5) can be found at the end of the file.

-The folder `tlc` contains the "TLC" Coq library written by Arthur Charguéraud, et al. for supporting locally nameless representation.
+The folder `tlc` contains the "TLC" Coq library written by Arthur CharguÃ©raud, et al. for supporting locally nameless representation.
 Detailed version and license information is included in [`tlc/README.md`](tlc/README.md).